What Is Private Mortgage Insurance (PMI)?

 How does private mortgage insurance work?

 Despite the additional cost, PMI allows many individuals to become homeowners even if they can’t save enough for a 20% down payment.
-But this fee can be removed once you have 20% equity in your home.
+In fact, paying PMI may allow you to buy a home with as little as a 3% down payment.
+It’s also typically a short-term cost; PMI can usually be removed once you have 20% equity in your home.
 Once you’ve built up enough home equity, you can request to have the PMI removed, thereby reducing your monthly payments.

 How to pay PMI